tobyink/wizard-game-with-blackjack-and-hookers/README.md

 I'll make my own wizard game!

+(You can help too though.
+It's open source under GPLv3, and I'd love pull requests.)

 Note that this game is at a *very* early stage of development.
 If you try to reach an area of the story which has not yet be written, you are abruptly abandoned at a blank page, and the browser "back" button